Facilities and features

 The medieval tower contains a ring of 8 bells, cast at the Whitechapel Bellfoundry.
 Ringing is on Sundays at 10:00 and practice night is Monday, 20:00 - 21:15; contact the Tower Captain, Mrs Rosemary Lilley to check.

 We regularly host concerts given by local choral societies an orchestras; we are also the 'home' of Carshalton Opera.

 3 manual 'Father Willis', in a west end gallery designed by Sir Ninian Comper

-Low Mass on Sunday (8am) and Thursday (10am) are according to the BCP
+Mass on Thursday (10am) and Sunday Evening Prayer are according to the BCP

 We have a robed, four part choir and are presently recruiting additional youngsters.